michaldziurowski/go-performance-tools/README.md

 }
 ```

 This runs in ~3.7s.
-Better but I would expect more :)
-We know what our program is conceptually doing (code tells us that) but can we know what it its really doing ?
+Better but I would expect more :) We know what our program is conceptually doing (code tells us that) but can we know what it is really doing?
 Sure we can!
 And here comes the first tool we will use: trace.
-"Trace is a tool for viewing trace files" (dugh! - thanks https://golang.org/cmd/trace/ :) ).
-So what are the trace files ?
-Trace file is a file with information about go runtime events occured during execution like garbage collections, heap size, scheduling etc
-Enough theory lets generate trace file from the execution of our program.
+“Trace is a tool for viewing trace files” (pff! - thanks https://golang.org/cmd/trace/ :) ).
+So what are the trace files?
+A trace file is a file with information about go runtime events that occurred during execution like garbage collections, heap size, scheduling, etc Enough theory lets generate trace file from the execution of our program.

 We have several options:
- - explicitly tell our program to emit events to given file using [runtime/trace](https://godoc.org/runtime/trace) package
+- explicitly tell our program to emit events to the given file using runtime/trace package
 - using net/http/pprof if we are creating web services
 - let go test tool gather trace for us

-Since I already have a benchmark laying aroung which I used for measuring the execution time (yep using benchmark for time measuring in this case is a bit of overcomplication but since this is an expliration who's going to stop me)
+Since I already have a benchmark laying around which I used for measuring the execution time (yep using a benchmark for time measuring, in this case, is a bit of overcomplication but since this is an exploration who’s going to stop me)

 ```go
 package main